The West Has An Entitlement Problem.

 The West has a tendency to romanticise the East without ever fully understanding and respecting its differences.
 Through such a broad grouping, Said points out that as a result, the West can often view these cultures as less, and consequently undermine and devalue each culture.
 Through such a viewpoint, Western values which stem from colonial structures, have always undermined cultures that deviate from similar cultural values; thus bringing forward Said’s most important argument within his concept of Orientalism regarding colonialism.
 Said suggests that even though colonialism is allegedly over, the inherent values of the system still exist and persist through such thinking and representations; which is the basis of colonial thought and power relations.

 I wanted to bring forward the ideas and concepts of Orientalism to highlight the dangerous predisposition a number of people have in minimising a large group of cultures into a few small and limited categories.
 Through such minimisation and generalisation, comes the ability for a nation to lose its culture.
 With a majority of these ‘exotic’ holiday destinations being within developing countries, these vulnerable communities often rely heavily on tourism as a major source of economic growth.
-As a result, when there is dependability, a community often has no choice other than to meet the demands of the tourist.
+Subsequently, when there is dependability, a community often has no choice other than to meet the demands of the tourist.
 This is where our role of privilege comes into play and being more conscious travellers, and consumers are vital in addressing these issues.

 Through a limited perception and romanticised ideology of a particular destination, the West brings unrealistic expectations and demands to these vulnerable communities.
 Travellers begin to shape these destinations to what they want and what is comfortable for them.
 As a result, we see the complete disregard and disrespect to the pre-existing and native culture of these nations.
-Whenever I discuss this, values of white privilege always surface.
-I understand that this concept always drives people away from discussion, but what else do we describe it as!?

 We not only see these values through choices within travel but also through limited imagery and production within Western stores such as ‘Ishka’; through such business models, we see a number of culturally inappropriate items being produced and sold.
 We see the same also when we look at a number of cosmetic products within retail stores.
 Often perfumes and shampoos are sold with descriptions such as 'Moroccan Spice' as a way to sell 'exotic' and 'enticing' smells.
 Such imagery and descriptions, again, reinforce these limited values and perceptions and continues the cycle of disrespect.
+Through such limited imagery and descriptions, the West has a tendency to create a 'single narrative' for the rest of the world.

 There is no coincidence that whilst Siem Reap is the most popular tourist destination within Cambodia, that it is also the poorest; and irresponsible tourism derives direct correlation to this.
 This is not uncommon in many other popular tourist destinations that are within developing nations around the world either, as we see the same pattern in so many other vulnerable communities.